What is Visual Data Analysis?

 Visual data analysis makes it easier for human beings to understand data.
 Broad relationships and patterns can be brought out, as can emerging trends.
 An interactive dashboard can also be a great tool to explain the story about the data to others, and for answering their questions about the data and possible insights as they think of them.

-There is another very useful side to visual data analysis too.
+There is another very useful side to visual analytics too.
 Visualization helps you quickly narrow your search for information of interest.
 You can then apply data analytics algorithms to the datasets for a thorough analysis and report.
 Visualization also lets you apply common sense to check intermediate results.
 You catch any mistakes earlier.
 By toggling between data and analytics and visualization, you can home in faster on datasets of interest and insights of value.